verida/documentation/docs/client-sdk/getting-started.md

 });
 ```

-Note: Change `EnvironmentType.TESTNET` to `EnvironmentType.MAINNET` if connecting to Verida Mainnet.
+Note: `Network.BANKSIA` is a testnet network, use `Network.MYRTLE` to use a mainnet network.

 - `CONTEXT_NAME`: A string representing your decentralized application.
 By convention prefix it with your company name. ie: `Verida: My Application`.